ytiurin/react-hook-layout/README.md

 # react-hook-layout

-This hook is a variation of layout component concept, described on [this page](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance").
-It makes more easy to decouple layout structure from the page content.
+This hook is a variation of the Layout component pattern, described on the [React patterns](https://reactpatterns.com/#layout-component "React patterns from beginners to advanced developers.
+Simple examples, short descriptions, and quality advice.") website, and mentioned in the React documentation as part of the [Composition vs Inheritance](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance") section.

+It adds a layer of abstraction between the page and layout components, and allows to develop a page without the need to create a layout component beforehand.
+It also becomes easy to switch between multiple layouts in the runtime.

 ## Usage

-Create page component, define slots and use blank layout.
+1. Create a page component and define slots with the according content.

 ```javascript
 import { defineSlots, useLayout } from "react-hook-layout";